mienxiu/mienxiu.github.io/_posts/2022-01-29-operating-system-overview.md

 ![os-definition](/assets/images/8-os-overview0.png)

-In temrs of "abstracts", the OS hides the hardware complexity from the applications.
+In terms of "abstracts", the OS hides the hardware complexity from the applications.
 It means that, for example, the application developers don't have to worry about disk sectors or blocks to write a file to a disk, or composing packets to use network devices to send HTTP responses to clients for a web server application.

 In terms of "arbitrates", the OS manages the hardware resources on behalf of the running applications or processes.